January 30, 2024

 Gary: I know we’ve always tried to create communities that people choose because it touches them in some way.

-Rusty: I think one term that means a lot to me is most love or best love place.
+Rusty: I think one term that means a lot to me is best loved place.
 Those kinds of places are gifts to the people that we are serving and if we can do that, that’s a huge advantage.

 Gary: Just as important as the team of visionary professionals, is the implementation.
 I know we spend a lot of time in the field that maybe other developers don’t to make sure that what the vision that we’ve cast is what actually gets built, and then equally as rewarding to that is to have our customer and the public respond to them yes, by leasing them or buying them or moving into them.